Angelo Iulianella, PhD

 - how motor neurons, sensory neurons and interneurons arise, proliferate and integrate in the spinal cord in the precise manner that allows coordinated movement and sensation

 - proteins and mechanisms that play important roles in the genesis of neurons in embryonic and adult brains, the development of the spinal cord, and the patterning of the nervous system.

 He works extensively with Drs.
-Rob Brownstone, Vic Rafuse, Jim Fawcett, and Ying Zhang.
-These researchers, together with Drs.
-Dan Marsh and John Downie, form the laboratory-based nucleus of the Mobility Project.
+Rob Brownstone, Vic Rafuse, Jim Fawcett, Ying Zhang and Turgay Akay.
+These researchers form the laboratory-based nucleus of the Mobility Project.

 Angelo Iulianella embarked on his academic career in Montreal, obtaining a B.Sc. in biology from McGill University and a PhD in molecular biology from the University of Montreal.
 He then travelled to Kansas City, Missouri, for postdoctoral training in developmental neurobiology at the Stowers Institute for Medical Research, with fellowship funding from the Canadian Institutes of Health Research.
 After his fellowship, Dr. Iulianella worked as a research associate at Stowers for several years before returning to Canada, where he accepted a faculty position in the Department of Anatomy & Neurobiology in Dalhousie University’s Faculty of Medicine.

 Dennis J.F., Kurosaka H., Iulianella A., Pace J., Thomas N., Beckham S., Williams T., Trainor P.A.
 (2012).
 Mutations in hedgehog acyltransferase (hhat) perturb hedgehog signaling, resulting in severe acrania-holoprosencephaly-agnathia craniofacial defects.
 PLoS Genet.
 2012 Oct;8(10):e1002927. doi: 10.1371/journal.pgen.1002927.